 So.
 Have you ever accidentally washed a diaper in the washing machine?
 I’m guessing that you have if you’re here, right?
 Unfortunately, I have some experience in this area, and it’s reason #847 that I’m glad I (usually) use cloth diapers.
 Sigh.

-We just got back from our road trip to Santa Fe and, of course, there was a ton of laundry to be done.
-One of the first things I did when we got settled back in was to throw a load of laundry in the machine.
+Some backstory: we were on a road trip to Santa Fe, and, of course, there was a ton of laundry to be done.
+One of the first things I did when we got settled back home was to throw some laundry in the machine.

-I get the load going and don’t think anything more of it until the rinse cycle.
-I went to the laundry room which is also a bathroom and since our machine has a glass top I happened to look in to see how things were going.
+I get the load going and don’t think anything more of it until the rinse cycle when I went to the laundry room, which happens to be in the bathroom.
+Since our machine has a glass top, I looked in to see how things were going.

 Related post: How to Identify Different Types of Diaper Rash

 The last thing I ever thought I would do is accidentally wash a disposable diaper since I’m usually a cloth diapering mom.

 I’ve heard of people who have washed a diaper in the washing machine and always wondered how in the world that could happen.
 Well, now I know.